top of page

 The Theory Behind it All

 The Managing Me Method is based on a “tribe” approach to team dynamics, and we ascribe to Relational Leadership Theory (Uhl-Bien, 2006).
-This view of the individual or the team sees reality within a family, organization, or community as a construct of the people who comprise the whole and the relationships that exist between them.
+This view of the individual or the team sees reality within an organization, community, or family as a construct of the people who comprise the whole and the relationships that exist between them.
 Leadership and culture are not established through hierarchy in this approach.
-Instead, ownership in the mission and vision of the team is established in all group members because shared purpose is born out of the values and passions of those team members themselves.
+Instead, ownership in the mission and team vision are established in all group members because shared purpose is born out of the values and passions of those team members themselves.

 Jetty